 At least, this has been the case for me.
 As women, we set high expectations for ourselves.
 We think we have to do it all — and do it all really well at that!
 Over the years, I’ve learned to give myself a break, and it’s been extremely liberating.
-Here are some of the things I said I’d never do as a parent, but I’m OK that I do.
+Here are some of the things I said I’d never do as a parent, but that I’m now OK doing.

 1. I won’t do fast food for dinner.